 → Atomistic theory

 The atomistic theory originated among Greek thinkers like Tales of Miletus and the atomists Democritus and Leucipo.
-For these thinkers, matter was made up of smaller, indestructible and indivisible particles, which were called atoms.
+For these thinkers, the matter was made up of smaller, indestructible, and indivisible particles, which were called atoms.

 - Ernest Rutherford:for Rutherford, atoms had a positive electrical charge concentrated in an extremely dense and reduced region, called the atomic nucleus.

 - Niels Bohr: according to Bohr’s model, electrons were located around atomic nuclei with quantized energy, that is, they occupied only specific levels of energy, which were multiples of a smaller amount.